X16Community/x16-docs/X16 Reference - 03 - Editor.md

 ### Custom Keyboard Keynum Code Handler

-**Note**: This is new behavior for R43, differing from previous releases.
+**Note**: This behavior is for R43 or later, differing from previous releases.

 If you need more control over the translation of keynum codes into PETSCII/ISO codes, or if you need to intercept any key down or up event, you can hook the custom scancode handler vector at $032E/$032F.